Lettuce Food Facts

 There are four general lettuce classifications, most of which comprise many varieties.

-Images of The Four General Lettuces'
+The Four General Lettuces'

 This are shown in the order noted above.